-In the decades following the civil rights movement, we have seen mass incarceration, the war on drugs and the militarisation of the police as continuations of the violence from previous eras.
-123 In addition to the injustices within the criminal justice system, there is the indifference of mainstream media in acknowledging systemic racism and, in fact, promoting a 'both sides' narrative that is not indicative of the reality faced by African Americans in the US.124
+In the decades following Civil Rights, we have seen mass incarceration, the war on drugs, and the militarization of the police as continuations of the violence from previous eras (Ostertag, 2019).
+In addition to the injustices within the criminal justice system, is the indifference of mainstream media in acknowledging systemic racism and, in fact, promoting a 'both sides' narrative that is not indicative of the reality faced by African Americans in the US (Ostertag, 2019; Valls, 2018).

-Media portravals of civil rights demonstrators often portraved them as disturbances to the peace.
-This framing of black people in the media as 'disturbance, other, and criminal' led conservative politicians to push for a restoration of 'law and order' through crackdowns in policing and harsher punishments.
-During the war on drugs in the 1980s and 1990s, black people were portrayed as unpredictable addicts and criminals.
-126 During these decades, the criminal justice system we see today involves the militarisation of the police, racial profiling and mass incarceration.
-Media portravals of police violence not only are indifferent, but show the victims, most often black men, as the aggressor equating black masculinity with 'hypermasculinity, criminality, and hypersexuality'.
-127 This was the same portraval of black men during lynchings, depicting them as sexual aggressors and criminals who needed to be stopped.
-128 In this way, the media works in hand with the police perpetuating racial bias and stereotypes.
-129 These portrayals impact public opinion concerning police brutality and only serve to perpetuate divisions in the collective narrative of US racial injustice.
+Media portrayals of Civil Rights demonstrators often portrayed them as disturbances to the peace.
+This framing of Black people in the media as 'disturbance, other, and criminal' led conservative politicians to push for a restoration of 'law and order' through crackdowns in policing and harsher punishments (Ostertag, 2019).
+During the war on drugs in the 1980s and 90s, Black people were portrayed as unpredictable addicts and criminals (Ostertag, 2019, p.
+76).
+During these decades, the criminal justice system we see today involves the militarization of the police, racial profiling, and mass incarceration.
+Media portrayals of police violence not only are indifferent, but show the victims, most often Black men, as the aggressor equating Black masculinity with "hypermasculinity, criminality, and hypersexuality" (Media Portrayals, 2018).
+This was the same portrayal of Black men during lynchings, depicting them as sexual aggressors and criminals who needed to be stopped (Media Portrayals, 2018).
+In this way, the media works in hand with the police perpetuating racial bias and stereotypes (Media Portrayals, 2018).
+These portrayals impact public opinion concerning police brutality and only serve to perpetuate divisions in the collective narrative of US racial injustice.